hspaans/python-learning/index.md

 Hello World
 ```

 But what does this all mean?
-Let start with the first line where tell unix via a [shebang](https://en.m.wikipedia.org/wiki/Shebang_(Unix)) to look the `python3` interpreter via the `env` command.
+Let start with the first line where tell unix via a [shebang][shebang] to look the `python3` interpreter via the `env` command.
 This guarantees that we always find the Python interpreter while we don't set any hardcoded paths.
 In the [PIP](pip) section we will go deeping into why this important when we start working with virtual environments.

 ```python
 #!/usr/bin/env python3